drshahizan/python-tutorial/README.md

 ### Top 20 Pandas Functions for 80% of Your Data Science Tasks!!!

 As Data scientists, we all know how essential it is to have a solid understanding of pandas - Python's go-to library for data manipulation and analysis.
-I scrolled through the different articles and found this amazing article.
+[Amazing article](https://github.com/drshahizan/python-tutorial/blob/main/images/20_Pandas_Functions.pdf).

 🎯 pd.read_csv()